+IN WITNESS WHEREOF, Und erwriters s have caused these presents to be duly

+execu uted on their behalf by the unders igned th rough the duly authorized representatives

-of in the following respective percentages:
+of in the follow ing resp pective percentages:

-Respectfully submitted this day of / of,
+Respectfully submitted this day of

 BY: Law Firm

-By: Attorneys names Attorneys In Fact for Underwriters
+Ву: Attorneys names Attorneys In Fact for Underwriters

 Respe ectfully submitted,

 BY: Insurer A.

-By: ······
+Ву: V marine

 Insurer A's representative Title

 BY: Insurer B.

 By: Insurer B's representative Title

 BY: Insurer C.

-By: Insurer C's representative Title
+Ву: Insurer C's representative